 The Nikon Z 6II is good for travel photography.
 It delivers excellent image quality, and it has a good autofocus system that does a good job keeping moving objects in focus.
-It feels very well-built and comfortable to use, and while we don't currently test for this, it's also weather-sealed to withstand elements like rain.
+It feels very well-built and comfortable to use, and it's weather-sealed to withstand elements like rain.
 It has a good battery life, but this can vary depending on settings and usage.
 The dual memory card slots are also great for those taking lots of photos who prefer having a backup memory card.
-That said, it's not the most compact or convenient to take on the go.
+That said, it isn't the most compact or convenient to take on the go.

 The Nikon Z 6II is great for landscape photography.
-Its image quality is excellent, delivering an impressive dynamic range so you can capture a wide range of detail in landscape shots.
+Its image quality is excellent, with amazing dynamic range so you can capture a wide array of detail in high-contrast landscape shots.
 It also feels well-built and very comfortable to use.
-It's weather-sealed too, which is nice, though we don't currently test that capability.
-However, it's not the most portable, so it's not convenient to take to remote shooting locations.
+It's weather-sealed too, which is nice for shooting in adverse weather conditions.
+However, it isn't the most portable, making it less convenient to carry around on long hikes or to remote shooting locations.

 The Nikon Z 6II is a sub-par vlogging camera.
 It only has a tilting screen, so you can't use it to monitor yourself while recording.
 It's also quite heavy, making it harder to carry around for long periods.
 That said, video quality is good overall, and its autofocus system does a fantastic job of tracking moving subjects.
 It also includes in-body video stabilization that does a decent job of smoothing out camera shake.

-The Nikon Z 6II is great for studio video.
+The Nikon Z 6II is good for studio video.
 Video quality is very good overall, especially in controlled lighting conditions.
 It supports the N-Log shooting profile for extended dynamic range and in-depth color grading in post-production, and it can output video with 10-bit color depth over HDMI.
 It has a wide array of inputs and outputs, including a microphone jack, headphone jack, and a mini HDMI port that supports clean HDMI output if you want to connect an external recorder without any overlays.
-Also, while we don't currently test for this, you can connect the camera to an external power supply to maximize shooting time.
+You can also connect the camera to an external power supply to maximize shooting time.

 The Nikon Z 6II isn't for action video.
 It's not designed for mounting on a helmet or other action cam accessory, and it isn't waterproof.
-That said, it's weather-sealed, so it can withstand some wind and rain, although we don't currently test for that.
+That said, it's weather-sealed, so it can withstand some wind and rain.
 It can also shoot at up to 60 fps in 4k and 120 fps in FHD for capturing fast action or generating slow-motion footage.
 It also has in-body video stabilization, which does a good job overall of reducing camera shake.

 Note: This camera has a magnification focus assistant, but we experienced noticeable lag and sluggishness with the EVF and LCD monitor while using it.